German Bundesrat: Today

 By convention, SPD-led Länder are summarized as A-Länder, while those with governments led by CDU or CSU are called B-Länder.

+While legislative terms of the Bundestag are numbered, with the 21st Bundestag taking office in 2025, the Bundesrat has none, being a permanent institution with membership changes staggered state by state.
+Meetings have been numbered in a single sequence since 1949: it had its 1,000th plenary meeting on 12 February 2021.

 Voting

 In contrast to many other legislative bodies, the delegates to the Bundesrat from any one state are required to cast the votes of the state as a single bloc (since the votes are not those of the respective delegate).
 The delegates are not independent members of the Bundesrat but instructed representatives of the federated states' governments.
 If the members of a delegation cast different votes then the entire vote of the respective state is invalid.
 This tradition stems from the 1867 Bundesrat.
+It is a constitutional requirement.

 The delegates of a state are equal to each other in the Bundesrat, hence the minister president has no special rights compared to his ministers.
 But it is possible (and even customary) that one of the delegates (the Stimmführer, "leader of the votes"—normally the minister president) casts all votes of the respective state, even if the other members of the delegation are present.

-Because coalition governments are common, states frequently choose to abstain if their coalition cannot agree on a position.
-As every decision of the Bundesrat requires a majority of the fixed allocated votes (i.e., majority of 69 = 35 votes in favour), not just a majority of votes cast or a majority of delegates present, abstaining has the same effect as voting against a proposal.
+In practice if the different parties that form a state government disagree in whether to vote for a proposal, the whole state delegation will abstain.

 Between 1949 and 1990, West Berlin was represented by four members, elected by its Senate, but owing to the city's ambiguous legal status, they did not have voting rights.